"Buy less, choose well"

 A good stylist should know how to be resourceful with their client's budget.

-I've worked with clients who have had bottomless budgets (imagine never having to look at a price tag...), clients who had $2500 and needed an entire wardrobe including multiple suits, shoes and everything in between, and I've had clients who had a $500 budget for their full top to toe wedding attire.
+I've worked with clients who have had bottomless budgets (imagine never having to look at a price tag...), clients who had $2500 for an entire wardrobe including multiple suits, shoes and everything in between, and I've had clients who had a $500 budget for their full top to toe wedding attire.
 Including the suit. (to put that in perspective, the average suit starts at $1500 and goes up to $3500, with high-end suits anywhere from $7,000 to $30,000 and sometimes more. yes.
 You heard me right.
 This is not a typo.
 So you can imagine a $500 budget required some seriously creative planning on my behalf).

 So, it is possible to work with most budgets.